Effects of dark dipole radiation on eccentric supermassive black hole binary inspirals

 \subsection{Dipole radiation}

 For $|\mathbf{k}^{(n)}\cdot\mathbf{x}|\ll 1$, Eq.~\eqref{J^a_n} can be approximated by

 which gives rise to the electric dipole radiation.
 The next-to-leading order term in the expansion of $e^{-i\mathbf{k}\cdot\mathbf{x}}$ gives rise to, e.g., the electric quadrupole radiation~\cite{PhysRevD.49.6892,Cheng:2023qys}.
 This is sub-leading when the dipole moment is sufficiently large and will be neglected in this paper.
-As mentioned earlier, we also neglect the PN corrections to the source term and wave equation~\cite{Huang:2018pbu,Bhattacharyya:2023kbh,Diedrichs:2023foj,Henry_2024}.
-Similarly, the dipole approximation to the scalar source is
+As mentioned earlier, we also neglect the PN corrections to the source term~\cite{Huang:2018pbu,Bhattacharyya:2023kbh,Diedrichs:2023foj,Henry_2024}.
+Similarly, the dipole approximation to the scalar source \eqref{n_{(n)}} is

 Using $\partial_l n^j=(\delta_{lj}-n^ln^j)/r$, and

 Eq.~\eqref{vector_tau} gives the angular momentum flux of vector dipole radiation:

 the associated energy flux from Eq.~\eqref{vector_P} is